Science

 Curriculum intent

-• Are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.
+• Are equipped with the scientific knowledge and skills required to understand the

 Assessment details